-Protecting DOCX and PDF documents
+Protecting DOCX, PDF, XLSX and PPTX documents

 You can protect documents against unauthorized accesses through many ways: from a basic restriction that allows just reading it but not changing it to more advanced ones like encrypting with passwords the content.

 phpdocx provides the necessary methods to add the kind of protection you may want for DOCX, XLSX, PPTX and PDF documents.

 The simplest kind of protection of a DOCX lets you block a document against changes, setting it as a “read-only” file.
 The setMarkAsFinal method activates the restriction in any DOCX, being either documents made from scratch or templates.
 E.g.: to add Basic protection to a new document, execute this code:

 This is not an effective protection because when Word opens the document, it shows this message: ‘MARKED AS FINAL An author has marked this document as final to discourage editing’.
 Unfortunately, any user can modify the content simply by pressing the button ‘Edit anyway’ that appears beside that warning.
 LibreOffice and OpenOffice applications do not even support this protection, so the document could be edited straightaway.

 Protecting the document with a password (Premium licenses only)

 A step forward in DOCX security is to run the protectDOCX method, available in the CryptoPHPDOCX class.
 This functionality lets you limit the documents to read-only, comment-only, revision-only or form-only modes.
 Access to full edition would be granted by a password.